canonical/shim-review/README.md

      For instance, we build CVM cloud images that directly boot UKIs from shim that do not need to do further verifications.

+ * We have disabled the removable media fallback load options (DISABLE_REMOVABLE_LOAD_OPTIONS=1).

  * We have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.

  * We currently use shim itself to roll out SbatLevel. `revocations.efi` isn't used currently.
    This might change in the future.

+ * In addition to the amd64 and arm64 shims submitted here, the PPA also builds an amd64v3 (x86-64-v3) variant of the shim package for the archive.
+That variant is not part of this signing submission; only the standard amd64 (shimx64.efi) and arm64 (shimaa64.efi) binaries are submitted for signing.